-New WordPress site design and launch, with Mail Chimp for mailing list emails and management.
+New WordPress website and Facebook page design and launch, with search engine optimization (SEO) for local search and Mail Chimp for email list and management.
 2016.

 Oh, and did I tell you she was on a budget?